zaczap/bios201/Workshop2/README.md

 1 Understanding gene annotation formats
 ----------------------------------------

-Let's first get familiar with a couple file formats used to specify gene annotations.
-Gene annotations are useful because they let us know where known and predicted genes are located in the genome, which parts are introns and which parts are exons.
+Let's first get familiar with a couple of file formats used to specify gene annotations.
+Gene annotations are useful because they let us know where known and predicted genes are located in the genome, which parts are introns, and which parts are exons.
 This gives us information about where we expect RNA-seq reads to map and which genes those reads likely come from.
 Additionaly, the position of exon-intron boundaries assist aligners when mapping reads that span multiple exons.